ResNet-50 with Class Reweighting and Anatomy-Guided Temporal Decoding for Gastrointestinal Video Analysis: Methods

 \section{Methods}

 Our pipeline consisted of a frame-level classifier followed by temporal event construction.
-Among the tested backbones, ResNet-50~\cite{he2016deep} provided the best balance between stability, speed, and predictive performance, and was therefore selected as the core model.
-Each frame was resized to $336 \times 336$ and processed independently to predict the presence of 17 labels.
-The label space contained 5 anatomy classes (mouth, esophagus, stomach, small intestine, and colon) and 12 pathology classes.
+Among the tested backbones, ResNet-50 \cite{he2016deep} provided the best balance between stability, speed, and predictive performance, and was therefore selected as the core model.
+Each frame was resized to $336 \times 336$ and processed independently to predict the presence of multiple gastrointestinal labels, including anatomy and pathology classes.

 Let $x_i$ denote the $i$-th frame and $y_{ic} \in \{0,1\}$ the ground-truth label for class $c$.
 For each class, the network outputs a real-valued score $z_{ic}$ before probability normalization.
 This score is transformed into a probability using the sigmoid function: